 According to the American Congress of Rehabilitation Medicine, an individual may be suffering from a brain injury if they experience any of the following after a trauma or accident: (1) loss of consciousness, (2) loss of memory before or after the accident (retrograde or anterograde amnesia), (3) altered mental state, or (4) focal neurological deficits.

 The injury is "mild" if the amnesia lasts no more than 24 hours, if the loss of consciousness lasts less than thirty (30) minutes, and if the Glasgow Coma Scale score in 13-15 within thirty (30) minutes of the incident/accident.
 Mild traumatic brain injury symptoms may not present or persist for days, weeks or months after a trauma or accident.
 Part of the complexity of a brain injury is that the symptoms present differently in each patient.
 They include cognitive, emotional, behavioral and physical symptoms.

 Cognitive symptoms can include: difficulty concentrating, difficulty thinking, difficulty formulating thoughts, difficulty finding words, difficulty with speech or language, and difficultly with memory.
 Physical symptoms can include: nausea, vomiting, headache, blurred vision, photophobia, phonophobia, ,fatigue, lethargy, difficulty with balance, and difficulty sleeping.
 Behavioral symptoms can include: increased irritability, predisposition to anger, depression, apathy, paranoia, and emotional volatility or lability.

-The lawyers at Bottar Leone, PLLC, have considerable experience investigating, prosecuting and trying to verdict cases involving severe personal injuries, including brain damage and traumatic brain injuries (TBI).
+The lawyers at Bottar Law, PLLC, have considerable experience investigating, prosecuting and trying to verdict cases involving severe personal injuries, including brain damage and traumatic brain injuries (TBI).
 Contact us now to discuss your case or concerns.